severin-kacianka/arduFuzz/README.md

 Your need to install the arduinio IDE: https://www.arduino.cc/en/software get the linux zip version of it.
 And I assume you need to run it at least once (more details later...)
+The first line in the makefile then has the path to the IDE libraries.

 # Compilation
 This should build a blink file for arduino without the IDE the compilation now is a bit tricky it goes a bit like this: